urbancamo/urbancamo.github.io/index.md

-title: Mark Wickens - Development Manager & Senior Software Engineer
+## Mark Wickens - Manager & Sofware Engineer
----

 A senior software engineer with a decade of remote development experience and two years remote team management backed by nine years as a computer contractor.
 Starting with scientific visualization software written in C & C++ I moved into the Java ecosphere in the early years and have consolidated that into solid full stack technologies from database to user experience with security running throughout.
 Most recently I have been coding in Golang both in the office and on open source projects.